Rishabh-spec-ux/Space_Rover/src/space_rover_description/README.md

 # `space_rover_description`

-ROS 2 robot description package for the Curiosity-inspired rover model.
+ROS 2 robot description package for the Curiosity-inspired rover model, including RViz visualization assets and Gazebo Sim world resources.

 ## Purpose

 This package contains the visual, structural, and simulation-facing parts of the project.
-It is currently the most complete package in the repository and is the main reason the workspace can already be demonstrated in RViz and Gazebo.
+It is currently the most complete package in the repository and is the main reason the workspace can already be demonstrated in RViz and Gazebo Sim.

 ## Current Status